 An estimated 8 million U.K. residents are struggling with some form of excessive debt and routinely miss payments for obligations.
 Projections from PwC show that by 2020 each household will have accumulated £12,500 in unsecured debt.
 It is estimated that only about 20% of these individuals faced with large debt seek advice from others.
 Those faced with too much debt are encouraged to create a practical plan of action.
-Response Funding Limited is a
+Response Loans Limited is a

 How Younger People View Debt